 You've got 2 options here.
 If you'd like to go forward with Worldwide Brands, I'm going to share the best way to succeed with the directory.
 If you decide otherwise, there are plenty of other options out there.
 Keep doing your research.

 Keep in mind that if you like, you can even use a variety of directories to find suppliers and build your e-commerce empire.
 You're not limited to just one!
-If you'd like to see how two (or more) stack up against each other at the same time, there's nothing stopping you — except maybe the cost.
+If you'd like to see how two (or more) stack up against each other at the same time by purchasing a membership from two different companies, there's nothing stopping you — except maybe the cost.

 If you go ahead with Worldwide Brands, don't let your investment go to waste.
 Get involved in the forum, make use of the support team and research the products you'd like to sell to make sure you're choosing the best options.